ansible-collections/ibm_zos_cics/docs/source/modules/stop_region.rst

 timeout
-  Time to wait for region to stop, in seconds.
+  The maximum time, in seconds, to wait for CICS shutdown processing to complete.

   Specify -1 to exclude a timeout.